AdrianHarris96/GenomeAssembly/README.md

 cat output_1_unpaired.fq output_2_unpaired.fq > merged_output.fq
 ```
 Trimmomatic <br>
+* Trimmomatic is a fast, multithreaded command line tool that can be used to trim and crop Illumina (FASTQ) data as well as to remove adapters. <br>
+* Adapter sequences should be removed from reads because they interfere with downstream analyses, such as alignment of reads to a reference.
+The adapters contain the sequencing primer binding sites, the index sequences, and the sites that allow library fragments to attach to the flow cell lawn. <br>
 * Reason to choose- Fast, Works well with paired end reads <br>
-* Criteria- Trimming the ends, maintaining an average quality score, maintaining a minimum read length​
+* Criteria- Trimming the ends, maintaining an average quality score, maintaining a minimum read length <br>

 ## De Novo Assembly Quality Assessment with QUAST